Quick Links

 Auto Service (Mechanics) 1

-The two year auto service program, taught by ASE certified instructors, is designed to train students for entry-level automotive technician positions and/or preparation for post-secondary programs.
-Students’ knowledge of measurement, estimation, and algebra, along with a technology course would be beneficial.
-First year students will develop skills in vehicle maintenance and repair including, brakes, steering and suspension, and will also learn the basics of electrical and engine performance (sensors).
-Our curriculum follows the National Automotive Technicians Education Foundation (NATEF) format.
-This program will prepare students for the Automotive Service Excellence (ASE) certification exams.
-Students will be required to purchase, a work shirt, safety glasses, and nitrile gloves.
-Estimated cost of participation is $45.00.
+The two-year auto service program, taught by ASE-certified instructors, is designed to train students for entry-level automotive technician roles and/or prepare them for post-secondary programs.
+Students’ knowledge of measurement, estimation, and algebra, along with a technology course, would be advantageous.
+First-year students will develop vehicle maintenance and repair skills, including brakes, steering, and suspension, and will also learn the basics of electrical systems and engine performance sensors.
+The curriculum follows the National Automotive Technicians Education Foundation (NATEF) format.
+This program aims to prepare students for the Automotive Service Excellence (ASE) certification exams.
+Students will need to purchase a Wilco work shirt, safety glasses, and nitrile gloves.
+The Ford ACE program is offered as part of the curriculum.

 Auto Service (Mechanics) 2

-Second year students will continue their training in electrical and engine performance after successful completion of auto service 1.
-Students will be completing labs involving diagnosing electrical circuits, sensors, drivability problems, check engine lights, and emission related problems.
-Upon completion of this two year course students may earn college credit towards Nashville- Auto Diesel, College of DuPage, or Joliet Junior College.
-Students are encouraged to continue their training through an appropriate technical school, college, or university.
-Our curriculum follows the National Automotive Technicians Education Foundation (NATEF) format.
-This program will prepare students for the Automotive Service Excellence (ASE) certification.
-Assuming students continue to have their tools, safety glasses, coveralls, and nitrile gloves there will be no additional fees but replacement items will be available if needed.
+Second-year students will continue their electrical and engine performance training after successfully completing Auto Service 1.
+Students will complete labs involving diagnosing electrical circuits, sensors, drivability issues, check engine lights, and emission-related problems.
+Upon finishing this two-year course, students may earn college credits towards Nashville Auto Diesel or Joliet Junior College.
+Students are encouraged to further their training through a suitable technical school, college, manufacturer's program, or university.
+The curriculum follows the National Automotive Technicians Education Foundation (NATEF) format.
+This program prepares students for the Automotive Service Excellence (ASE) certification.
+Students should bring safety glasses, work shirts, and nitrile gloves.
+Replacement items are available for an additional fee.
+The Mercedes-Benz Connect program is offered as part of the curriculum.

 Philosophy